hydroframe/ospool_parflow/README.md

 they will send you a zoom link or a google meet link.

 After your consultation they will send you an email with your ssh connection information for the access point.
+The connection information will be:

+    * accesspointname
+    * usename

-The access point they send me was: ap40.uw.osg-htc.org
+the access point name they send me was: ap40.uw.osg-htc.org
 However, you may be assigned a different access point.
-You will also be given a user name.

 ## Connecting to Access Point

-The first time you use ssh to the access point you must use browser based authentication.
+The first time you use ssh to the OSPool access point you must use browser based authentication.
 After you are connected the first time you can setup your certificates in your .ssh directory so you can later use public/private key authentication.